 Step 4: Launch exclusive Amazon selection

-The concept of launching products exclusively with retailers is not new.
+The concept of launching products exclusively with some retailers is not new.
 It helps brands differentiate their portfolio, while retailers benefit from a unique selling proposition that none of their competitors can offer.

 Making an exclusive range part of an integrated portfolio strategy also ensures brands can boost their margins due to more favourable terms with retailers.

 However, the launch of products that are exclusive to Amazon offers another benefit: it allows brands to bypass Amazon’s price matching.

 If Amazon cannot find the same product offered elsewhere, it will use a cost-plus pricing approach.
 In other words, it will simply add a fixed markup to the product’s unit costs.

 This often allows vendors to sell these products at a higher average selling price than their non-exclusive counterparts.
 As a result, margins are more predictable and less volatile for Amazon and vendors.